ShinyTrinkets/twofold.ts/docs/readme.md

 In this example, the 3 options are: `'readme.md' start=0 limit=90`.

-Usually all options are... optional, but they don't always have a default; for example calculating or executing an expression **absolutely requires** an expression.
+Usually options are... optional, but they don't always have a default; for example calculating or executing an expression **absolutely requires** an expression.
+Importing some file absolutely requires that you specify what file to import.
 When a tag doesn't have all the required values, it will not run, and will not be consumed.

 If the values contain space, they can be surrounded by a matching _single quotes_, _double quotes_, or backticks.

+Newlines are not allowed in _single quotes_ or _double quotes_, but they are allowed in backticks and JSX curly braces.

 Examples:

-- prop=value
+- prop1=value
-- prop='value & space'
+- prop2='value & space' -- surrounded by single quotes
-- prop="value & space"
+- prop3="value & space" -- surrounded by double quotes
-- prop=\`value & space\`
+- prop4=\`value & space\` -- surrounded by backticks
+- prop5={'value & space'} -- wrapped in JSX curly braces

 The value can be a text, a number, true/ false, null, or a JavaScript object.

 Examples:

-- decimals=2 ---> `2` is a JS number
+- decimals=2 ---> `2` is a JavaScript number
 - sortLines caseSensitive=true ---> `true` becomes a _JS True_ value
 - sortLines caseSensitive=null ---> `null` becomes a _JS Null_ value
-- req "ipinfo.io" headers=`{"User-Agent":"curl/8.0.1"}` ---> the headers become a JS Object
+- req "ipinfo.io" headers={{"User-Agent":"curl/8.0.1"}} ---> the headers become a JS Object
+- colors={['red','green',blue']} ---> the colors become a JS Array/List

 ## Special options

 #### "zero" prop

+Examples:

-Example: `<pyEval "1.2 * (2 + 4.5)" />`
+- `<pyEval "1.2 * (2 + 4.5)" />`
+- `<set "creative" temp=1 top_p=1 top_k=50 min_p=0.01 />`
+- `<del "someVar" />`

 "Zero" prop is like an option, but without a name.
-TwoFold tags are inspired from XML and HTML, but XML doesn't have options without a name.
+Only **one "zero" prop is allowed** per tag and it must be the first.
+TwoFold tags are inspired from XML and HTML, but XML doesn't have options without a name, so this is quite unique.

 "Zero" props are useful to specify the default text inside a tag, and they are the first argument for the actual JavaScript function behind the tag.

-Only **one "zero" prop is allowed** per tag and it must be the first.

 This option works with **single tags** and **double tags**.